 Physical Activity and Exercise

 Physical activity is any movement of the body that uses energy.
 Some of your daily life activities such as doing active chores around the house, yard work, or walking the dog are examples of physical activity.

-Exercise is a type of physical activity in which you do body movements that are planned, structured, and repetitive in order to improve or maintain your physical fitness level.
-To get the health benefits of exercise, include activities that make you breathe harder such as brisk walking, running, dancing, swimming, and playing basketball.
-Strengthening exercises, such as push-ups and lifting weights, can make your muscles stronger.Back to top
+Exercise is a type of physical activity in which you do body movements that are planned, structured, and repeated to improve or maintain your physical fitness level.
+To get the health benefits of exercise, you should try to include the following activities:

 Benefits of Exercise for Cancer Survivors

 Exercise may help:

-- Decrease the risk of developing certain cancers, such as breast and colon cancer.
+- Decrease your risk of getting some types of cancers, such as breast and colon cancer.

-- Lower the risk of cancer recurrence (the cancer coming back).
-This is especially important for people with a history of breast and colorectal cancer.
+- Lower your risk of cancer recurrence (the cancer coming back).
+This is most important for people with a history of breast and colorectal cancer.

 - Improve your overall cardiovascular (heart) health.

 - Control your weight and improve your body image.

-- Improve quality of life and overall psychological well-being.
+- Improve your quality of life and overall mental health.

 - Maintain healthy bones, muscles, and joints.

-- Improve the ability to perform activities of daily living and prevent falls.
+- Improve your ability to do activities of daily living.

 Recommended Amount of Exercise for Cancer Survivors